liedekef/events-made-easy/readme.txt

 For existing wordpress users that have version 2.3.17 or older:

-1. Download the zip "events-made-easy.zip" from the latest release from github
+1. Download the zip "events-made-easy.zip" from the [latest release on github](https://github.com/liedekef/events-made-easy/releases)
 2. Go in the Wordpress 'Plugins' menu, and click on "Add new"
 3. Select the zip you downloaded, this will upload the zip and replace the existing installation without losing data If the file is too big for uploading, use your favorite upload tool to upload the contents of the zip file to the `/wp-content/plugins/events-made-easy` directory (remove the old files first)